yieknee/media-ranker/README.md

 ### Wave 3

-Use Foundation to style the site to match the example.
+Use Foundation and CSS to style the site to match the example.
 The layout as well as the look and feel should match as close as possible.

 ### Optional Enhancement Ideas